 - Anyone can nominate an undergraduate USC student they believe deserves the award by filing out the nomination form The nomination process requires the submission of a 500-word personal statement addressing the nominee’s volunteer efforts.
 If these efforts are made as part of a larger organizational effort be sure to clearly explain the nominees individual contribution.

 Click here to see past Spotlight Award winners.
-We will be announcing the Fall 2017 Spotlight Award winner in December of 2017, and will be accepting nominations for the Spring 2018 Spotlight Awards until April 20, 2018
+We will be announcing the Spring 2018 Spotlight Award winner in the Summer of 2018, and will be accepting nominations for the Fall 2018 Spotlight Awards until November 14th, 2018

 To nominate an undergraduate USC student for the "spotlight award" complete the nomination form.